jcurtis4207/MASH/README.md

 If the input is not a built-in function, the input is executed with basic error checking for unknown commands and operators.

+The up and down arrow keys cycle through the command history, which has a hardcoded size of 10.

 ### Built-ins
 The current built-in functions are:
 * cd